Thomas & Salma Haider Biomedical Breakthrough Lecture

 Watch his presentation, "Synthetic genome engineering for genomics and therapeutics" on YouTube

-2020: Paul Offit, M.D.
+2020: Paul Offit, MD

 Maurice R. Hilleman Professor of Vaccinology and Professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania